raffomania/kale/README.md

 - 📊 Google-calendar-like weekly overview
 - 🔌 Offline-first, using [vdirsyncer](https://github.com/pimutils/vdirsyncer)

+## Status

+Kale can show non-recurring events from a hard-coded directory of caldav files.
+I'd say it's not yet ready for any real use.

 ## Alternative Projects

 I've compiled a short list containing my highly subjective reasons to reinvent the wheel instead of using existing software: